Lawani-EJ/15ProLandingPage/README.md

 I would love to give a special thanks to adrianhajdin for this detailed explanation and guidance, which greatly contributed to the success of this project!

 ---

+## ⭐ Thank You!
+If you enjoyed this project or learned something from it, please consider giving the repo a ⭐
+It really helps and means a lot!